neuecc/UniRx/README.md

 }
 ```

-UniRx provides an additional safe Repeat method. `RepeatSafe`: if contiguous "OnComplete" are called repeat stops. `RepeatUntilDestroy(gameObject/component)`, `RepeatUntilDisable(gameObject/component)` allows to stop when a target GameObject has been destroyed:
+UniRx provides an additional safe `Repeat` method. `RepeatSafe`: if contiguous `OnComplete` are called, the repetition stops. `RepeatUntilDestroy(gameObject/component)`, `RepeatUntilDisable(gameObject/component)` allows to stop when a target `GameObject` has been destroyed:

 ```csharp
 this.gameObject.OnMouseDownAsObservable()